wellyshen/react-cool-starter/README.md

 ```

-## Troubleshooting
+## ToDo...

 Currently, I'm busying for my side-project, which is a workout app wrote by [react-native](https://facebook.github.io/react-native/).
 But there's a feature which will be included in this starter in the near future:

-[] Dynamic routing & async reducer - Loading a route and its redux store only when need.
+- [ ] Dynamic routing & async reducer - Loading a route and its redux store only when need.